-As Japan's only financial group specialized in trust banking, the SuMi TRUST Group is taking steps to strengthen its corporate governance system in line with its business model.
+As a trust bank group, the SuMi TRUST Group is taking steps to strengthen its corporate governance system in line with its business model.
 As a "company with Three Committees," in addition to the requirement under the Companies Act for the establishment of statutory committees, we also have in place a Risk Committee and Conflicts of Interest Committee, both of which function as advisory bodies to the Board of Directors.
 We also strive to further enhance management transparency by appointing an external director as chairman of the Board of Directors.

 Basic Initiative Policy